imkunet/imkunet/README.md

 Hi!
 My name's Kyle Nguyen 😊.
 Welcome to my GitHub profile!

-Technologies I'm currently inrerested in:
+Technologies I'm currently interested in:
  - 🕹️ Video game technologies
  - 💻 Linux and its application in everyday life
  - 🍎 Damped Harmonic Oscillators and their use in animation